SnowKit08/License-plate-detection/README.md

 # License-plate-detection
+This was an image processing pipeline implemented into a code skeleton for a student assignment.
-Identifies and draws a box around detected license plate from a picture.
+The program identifies and draws a box around detected license plate from a given picture.